ntoll/microformats/README.txt

     related tables)

-* Simplified forms for the geo, hCard, adr, org, email, tel and hCalendar, hListing and hReview microformats and fragments.
+* Simplified forms for the geo, hCard, adr, org, email, tel and hCalendar, hListing and hReview microformats and fragments (forms.py).

-* Some useful admin functionality.
+* Some useful admin functionality (admin.py).

-* Template filters for the geo, hCard, adr, hCalendar, hListing, hReview and XFN microformats.
+* Template filters for the geo, hCard, adr, hCalendar, hListing, hReview and XFN microformats (templatetags/microformat_extras.py).

+* Some example templates for rendering the microformats (templates/*.html)

 To use the template filters you need to register the application and add:

 {% load microformat_extras %}

-to the top of the template you're using.
+to the top of the template you're using in your application.

 If you have an instance of a microformat model in your context you can use the appropriate template filter to display it: